zelite/Make-Effective-Data-Visualization/README.md

 Feedback E:
 >Overall I find your visualization to be very understandable.
-I agree with lekhraj that boxplots might not be the best chart type to use, as they aren't very understandable for the general public.
+I agree with [Feedback D] that boxplots might not be the best chart type to use, as they aren't very understandable for the general public.
 If you do decide to use them, I would suggest cutting down on stat lingo and focus on the conclusion.
 Also, for the boxplots it would be nice to be able to hover over and see the means.
-You could use the scatterplot like lakhraj suggested, or bar charts with ranges like
+You could use the scatterplot like [Feedback D] suggested, or bar charts with ranges like
 this:
 https://plot.ly/~annabri128/12/results-error-bars-represent-interquartile-range.png
 Hope that was helpful.

+Feedback F:
+>Very nice and clear!
+Your data backs up your writing and makes it an easy read.
+It would be nice to know whether the players are professional or novice.
+My guess would be professional because I don't think novice keep stats.
+Having a label on the y axis might be nice for reusing the plots.

+### Second version

 ## Resources